 Why Bone In Turkey Breast?

 Turkey breast is infamously known for being the driest piece of meat.
 Therefore, buying it and cooking it bone-in can help salvage whatever juice there is.
 The meat closest to the bone, no matter the cut, is always going to be the most juicy.
 If you can manage to get your hands on a bone-in ribeye, you are in for a treat!
 Grab that sucker and forget the turkey this holiday season.

 All We Want Is A Juicy Turkey Recipe!

 Can I be honest with you guys for a moment?
-It's impossible to come away with a juicy turkey breast whether you roast the entire turkey or just the breast.
-And, for this reason we have paired this easy oven roasted turkey breast recipe along with a delicious gravy that will save the day!
+It’s impossible to come away with a juicy turkey breast whether you roast the entire turkey or just the breast.
+For this reason, we have paired this easy oven roasted turkey breast recipe along with a delicious gravy to save the day!

 Oven Roasted Turkey Breast With Gravy

 If you’re celebrating this holiday season with a small group of people or even just yourself, this recipe is a great way to tailor Thanksgiving dinner to you.
 Traditions can be fun, and eating turkey during the holidays is definitely one of them.
 With our oven roasted turkey breast and easy gravy you won’t have to stress over Thanksgiving dinner this year!

 Recipe can be quickly added to MyFitnessPal – Search “KetoConnect – Oven Roasted Turkey Breast”

 - 1/4 tsp dried basil

 - Dutch Oven